matthorgan/matthorgan.github.io/content/blog/appveyor-to-github-actions.md

 ```

-As you can see from the above, a super simple way to get your built and deployed on a commit.
+As you can see from the above, this is a super simple way to get your site built and deployed on a commit.
+The build time for this is now ~30s which is comparable to AppVeyor but having no custom code makes it look much cleaner.
 I'm looking forward to getting into the weeds with GH Actions on some more complicated projects but initial impressions are very good!